About Me

 Performance

 Over the years I have completed numerous endurance events and overcome many of life's obstacles.
-After finishing strong at the Spartan Ultra World Championship, a brutally technical 24-hour obstacle race held in the snow-covered mountains of Iceland, I suffered a major shoulder injury the following spring that caused me to shift my focus entirely to ultrarunning.
-I have since completed over a dozen marathons and ultra marathons, including several 100 milers.
-My fastest time to date for the distance is 21.5 hours, which I accomplished at the 2022 Yeti 100 miler, a race where over 50% of the field dropped out due to torrential downpours and high winds from Hurricane Ian.
-I know I will have to continue adapting as life changes, but I have no plans to slow down anytime soon!
+After finishing strong at the Spartan Ultra World Championship, a brutally technical 24-hour obstacle race held in the snow-covered mountains of Iceland, I suffered a major shoulder injury the following spring that caused me to shift my primary focus to running.
+I have since completed almost twenty marathons and ultra marathons, including several 100 milers.
+I know I will have to continue adapting as life changes, but I have no plans to slow down anytime soon.